 Parking Permits & General Information

 Parking permits are required for all Board approved faculty/staff and adjunct faculty (this DOES NOT include temporary and student workers), who wish to park in the designated “STAFF” parking stalls.
 Cars parked in these stalls must display proper permits or they will be cited.
 The permit issued by Estrella Mountain Community College is valid at any Maricopa Community College.
 There is no fee for the parking permit.
-Download and complete the Employee Vehicle Registration Form and/or the Student Vehicle Registration Form and bring it along with your vehicle registration to the College Police office.
+Download and complete the Employee Vehicle Registration Form and bring it along with your vehicle registration to the College Police Department.

 An out-of-state/out-of-county student or employee who operates or parks a motor vehicle on college property must sign an affidavit that the vehicle complies with Arizona Revised Statute 49-542 relating to vehicle emission testing and compliance.
 Vehicles which do not comply will not be issued a parking permit.

 On autos or trucks, parking permits should be placed or affixed on the inside of the lower front windshield (driver’s side) so that they may be viewed from the outside.
 On motorized cycles, the permit shall be placed or affixed where it can be seen without difficulty on the front fender or fork.
 Temporary permits shall be placed on the dashboard or rear view mirror so it may be easily viewed from the outside.
 If there are any questions or problems concerning the parking permit please speak with a College Police officer.